TheoGicquel/L3-IrisaParser/README.md

 pip install <some .whl file>
 ```

+## Package usage

-Now you can use this package with the following command everywhere:
+Once you have installed the package, you can use it with the following command everywhere:
 ```sh
 python3 -m irisaparser <args>
 ```

-Alos you can import the package in a python script like that:
+Also you can import the package in a python script like that:
 ```py
 import irisaparser